USA defeat South Africa 3-0 in first of three friendlies before France

 The USWNT looked very versatile in this match, able to adjust formations with every substitute and find open spaces in a packed defensive half.
 RSA played extremely compact in an effort to thwart the U.S. attack and it worked in the first half.
 With only Amanda Mthandi sitting up high, the Banyana Banyana relied heavily on the counterattack since they were positioned so deep in defense.

-The U.S. was able to pierce that RSA backline eventually.
-Once in the defensive center, Sam Mewis found herself near the center of the 18 and sent a finesse shot past goalkeeper Andile Dlamini for the first goal of the match.
+The U.S. eventually pierced that RSA backline.
+Once in the defensive center, Sam Mewis found herself near the center of the 18 and sent a finessed shot past goalkeeper Andile Dlamini for the first goal of the match.
 Unfortunately for South Africa, Dlamini would eventually leave the game with a knock, leaving room for backup keeper Kaylin Swart to show her best.

 Photo: James Lyons